-WorldView-1 Satellite Images
+WorldView-1 First Satellite Images

 Addis Ababa, Ethiopia

-Frequent revisits increase image collection opportunities, enhance change detection applications and enable accurate map updates.
-The satellite is capable of collecting, storing and downlinking more frequently updated global imagery products than any other commercial imaging satellite in orbit, allowing for expedited image capture, processing and delivery to customers where speed is a driving factor.
+Frequent revisits increase image collection opportunities, enhance change detection applications, and enable accurate map updates.
+The satellite is capable of collecting, storing, and downlinking more frequently updated global imagery products than any other commercial imaging satellite in orbit, allowing for expedited image capture, processing, and delivery to customers where speed is a driving factor.
 WorldView-1 is equipped with state-of-the-art geo-location accuracy capability and exhibits unprecedented agility with rapid targeting and efficient in-track stereo collection.